joshbuhler/syncTunes/README.md

 - AAC
 - FLAC

 Supported USB file systems include: FAT, exFAT, and NTFS.
+Drives must also be formatted using the "Master Boot Record" partition scheme for SYNC 3 to find them.

 SYNC 3 is also able to organize the media from your USB device by metadata tags.
 Metadata tags, which are descriptive software identifiers embedded in the media files, provide information about the file.